ZeroToHero2/Zoom-Duration-Program-With-C/README.md

 # Zoom-Duration-Program-With-C
-Fundamental File Operations with C in order to find the total times users spent in App from a given "Log File".
+Fundamental File Operations with C in order to find the total times users spent in a specific App from a given "Log File".